angular/angular/packages/core/src/render3/I18n_ICU.md

 If a change was detected then the function `icuBindingApply` will determine what needs to be
 updated: if the main binding has changed, then we need to determine the new case that will be selected.
-If a new case is selected then we remove the ICU dom nodes and we insert of copy of the cached DOM nodes.
+If a new case is selected then we remove the ICU DOM nodes and we insert of copy of the cached DOM nodes.
 Sometimes even if the main binding changes, the same case gets selected (for example the case "other" which is the default when no value matches).
 When this happens, we only need to update